-By talking to former volunteers and familiarising yourself with the culture in which you will be working, you can begin to prepare yourself for some of the cultural differences you may encounter in your placement.
+By talking to former volunteers who have lived or worked in the country or people who are from that country and familiarising yourself with the culture in which you will be working, you can begin to prepare yourself for some of the cultural differences you may encounter in your placement.
 This may include being prepared for the living conditions, for changes in diet, and for different ways of socialising.
 People may be confused or uncertain about why you are working in their community and what you are trying to achieve.
 Be prepared to answer their questions, to spend time with them, and to build relationships based on understanding, not assumptions.